 ‘Box shelving is a great way to open up a wall and still create storage,’ says Matt Baker, Kitchen Designer at Harvey Jones.
 ‘Utility rooms are often smaller spaces full of shadows, so covering the walls in cabinets can make them look and feel even more compact and cramped.
 Open shelves give the room an airier look and can also be painted to match the cabinets or highlight a favourite color from within the room.’

 9. Slim it down

-There’s only so far shelving can be narrowed down and still prove useful, so if leaving a large floor area in a utility room is the goal, opt for rails in its place.
+There’s only so far shelving can be narrowed down and still prove useful, so if leaving a large floor area in a utility room is the goal, such as in narrow utility rooms, opt for rails in its place.

 These super-sized versions go right up to ceiling height to provide generous hanging areas for linens, plus they leave enough space within the floor plan for large laundry baskets on wheels for sorting and moving them.